roman-milk/roman-milk.github.io/brandi-and-kelly.md

  Brandi didn't think about the indignity of him taking her back as his slave as it seemed such a natural thing to be, especially as he had rescued her from those bitches.
 Her master had saved her from such a dreadful fate she was happy to think of herself as a slave gyrl under his protection.

  After such intensive training and being so stoked up it was easy to accept a master dressing her ready to be returned to a slave farm.
-Report_Story #1